DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 Therefore we get:
 `273 5 6 0              /*           Up -> @		       */`

+Which says, when we press up arrow keyboard key (273) send an @ key to the emulator - comprised of bits 5 6 (from the matrix above).

 To get the joystick working - we then have a ".keys" file for each Ultima game which sends selected same joystick movements and buttons to the original movement and attack keys for Ultima, ie: [Ultima 1.d64.keys](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/userdata/roms/c64/Ultima%201.d64.keys).
-This generates the physical (i.e. US101 keyboard) key events, eg:
+The target key is your actual keyboard, not the Commodore key, This generates the physical (i.e. US101 keyboard) key events, eg:
 ```
         {
             "trigger": "left",